“Silence is so accurate.” ~ Mark Rothko

 In the eastern Orthodox church we have the practice of hesychasm, or contemplative prayer, which is sometimes easy to forget among the beautiful but verbose written prayers of the church.
 I am sure that there is a lesson on balance between the two.

 If I had to pinpoint a “takeaway” from my couple of years of involvement with the makeshift Quaker group, I would say this: Theology is only as effective as the health of those practicing it.
 Although some of the core tenets of Quaker belief are equality between men (and women) and listening to the voice of God for oneself, my lack of boundaries and penchant for abusive authority figures made me easy prey.
+And I want to point out that this group was definitely an aberration in terms of Quaker practice.
+I have been to several other Quaker meetings that did not have any of these abusive elements.

 Still, I am grateful for lessons learned during this time.